For Graduates, Interns and Industrial Placements, the application process is the same. Here’s how it works:

 If you’re successful, you’ll move onto the second and final stage – an assessment centre at our London office.
 We run a number of these for our different programmes.

-These assessment centres run between November and January.
+These assessment centres run between November and December.
 You’ll take part in an interview with two assessors, and group exercises.
-We’ll aim to inform you about the outcome of your application within three days of the last assessment centre.
-Please note that roles for our Industrial Placements are filled on an ongoing basis.

 Graduate Development Programme